William Lyon Mackenzie King

-The Conservative government's response to the depression was heavily unpopular, and thus, King returned to power in a landslide victory in the 1935 election.
-Soon after, the economy was on an upswing.
-King negotiated the 1935 Reciprocal Trade Agreement with the United States, passed the 1938 National Housing Act to improve housing affordability, introduced unemployment insurance in 1940, and in 1944, introduced family allowances – Canada's first universal welfare program.
-The government also established Trans-Canada Air Lines (the precursor to Air Canada) and the National Film Board.
-Days after the Second World War broke out, Canadian troops were deployed.
-The Liberals' overwhelming triumph in the 1940 election allowed King to continue leading Canada through the war.
-He mobilized Canadian money, supplies, and volunteers to support Britain while boosting the economy and maintaining morale on the home front.
-To satisfy French Canadians, King delayed introducing overseas conscription until late 1944.
-Even when the policy was introduced, he prevented an uprising in Quebec with the assistance of his cabinet ministers Ernest Lapointe and Louis St. Laurent.
-The Allies' victory in 1945 allowed King to call a post-war election, in which the Liberals lost their majority government.
-In his final years in office, King and his government partnered Canada with other Western nations to take part in the deepening Cold War, introduced Canadian citizenship, and successfully negotiated Newfoundland's entry into Confederation.
-A modernizing technocrat, he wanted his Liberal Party to represent liberal corporatism to create social harmony.
+In the 1935 federal election, King's Liberal Party returned to power in a landslide victory, defeating R.B.
+Bennett's Conservative government whose response to the depression was unpopular.
+King negotiated the 1935 Canada-United States Reciprocal Trade Agreement, nationalized the Bank of Canada, and passed the 1938 National Housing Act to improve housing affordability.
+His government also established the Canadian Broadcasting Corporation, Trans-Canada Air Lines, and the National Film Board.
+Days after World War II broke out, King's government deployed Canadian troops, and the Liberals' second landslide victory in the 1940 federal election allowed King to continue leading Canada through the war.
+After the election, his government introduced unemployment insurance and signed the Ogdensburg Agreement with the United States, which established the Permanent Joint Board on Defense.
+King oversaw the displacement and internment of Japanese Canadians on the domestic front and, to satisfy French Canadians, he delayed introducing overseas conscription until late 1944.
+King's government also introduced family allowances (Canada's first universal welfare program).
+Following the Allies' victory in 1945, King called a post-war election, in which the Liberals lost their majority government.
+In his final years in office, King and his government oversaw Canada's entry into the United Nations, partnered Canada with other Western nations to take part in the deepening Cold War, introduced Canadian citizenship, and successfully negotiated Newfoundland's entry into Confederation.